TomzxCode/llm-conversations-viewer/docs/getting-started.md

 # Getting Started

-This guide will help you start using LLM Conversations Viewer to browse your ChatGPT and Claude conversation exports.
+This guide will help you start using LLM Conversations Viewer to browse your ChatGPT, Claude, and Z.ai conversation exports.

 ## Installation